 A certain awareness regarding artwork accessibility for blind or visually impaired people has been witnessed the last years.
-For the people of this community, touch is the primary way to acquire information, access a work of art and complete their mental image of an object.
+For the people of this informal community, touch is the primary way to acquire information, access a work of art and complete their mental image of an object.
 Museums, galleries and public art spaces are progressively organizing alternative visits, based on the tactile experience, such as touch tours and handling sessions using specially designed replicas, facsimiles, tactile diagrams and relief structures.
-The redefinition of their approach stems partly from a general avowal: art has mainly been experienced visually.
-Touch, although considered a mother-sense, has long been dissociated from the art experience.
-Regaining contact with our tactile self seems more and more a necessity in a visually driven culture.
-In some instances, some of the museums and curators advocate for a non-segregational frame for these alternative visits.
+The redefinition of their approach stems partly from a general avowal: art apprehension is predominantly visual.
+Although touch is unanimously considered a mother-sense it has long been detached from the art experience.
+Regaining contact with our tactile self seems a necessity and in some instances, museums and curators advocate for a non-segregational frame for these alternative visits.
 Everyone, not only people with visual disabilities, seems to enjoy experiencing textures, weight, and the feel of objects in art or historical depictions.
 These visits should be open to the general public.

 Furthermore, art practitioners readapt themselves to this new situation and a growing number of visual artists re-orient their practices challenging our sense of touch.
 The use of soft materials in contemporary sculpture, like fur, felt, foam, fibers and fabric is an evidence of the decision to rehabilitate our haptic sensibility in the art field.
 For artists following more militant pursuits, touch can be a kind of political arena.
 By the use of tactility in their work, these artists deal directly with accessibility issues by means of tactile canvases, Braille alphabet usage or simply by organizing their production in regard to specific communities with visual disabilities.